testdouble/time_traveler_demo/README.md

-It's very common to find either [timecop](https://github.com/travisjeffery/timecop) or [ActiveSupport::Testing::TimeHelpers](https://api.rubyonrails.org/v7.0.1/classes/ActiveSupport/Testing/TimeHelpers.html) in use by a Rails test suite that needs to travel the application server to a different time in order to exercise certain behaviors.
+It's very common to find either [timecop](https://github.com/travisjeffery/timecop) or [ActiveSupport::Testing::TimeHelpers](https://api.rubyonrails.org/v7.0.1/classes/ActiveSupport/Testing/TimeHelpers.html) in use by a Rails test suite in order to manipulate the application's perception of time in order to exercise certain behaviors.
 A limitation of this approach is that anything outside the current Ruby process will not have shifted its time, so any time-related coordination between the system and external services may behave unrealistically.
 The most common external service a Rails